mailcow/mailcow-dockerized-docs/docs/i_u_m_update.md

 # - Check for updates
 ./update.sh --check

+# Do not try to update docker-compose, **make sure to use the latest docker-compose available**
+./update.sh --no-update-compose

 # - Do not start mailcow after applying an update
 ./update.sh --skip-start

+# - Force update (unattended, but unsupported, use at own risk)
+./update.sh --force

+# - Run garbage collector to cleanup old image tags and exit
+./update.sh --gc

 # - Update with merge strategy "ours" instead of "theirs"
-#   This will merge in favor for your local changes.
+#   This will merge in favor for your local changes, should be avoided
 ./update.sh --ours

 # - Don't update, but prefetch images and exit